acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Document_Name_Troubleshooting.md

 ```

 ### Solution 4: Single Page Applications (SPAs) with Hash Routing

+**Source**: Based on Acrolinx integration experience and UAT testing analysis of hash URL issues.

 For SPAs using hash-based routing (like Angular, React Router hash mode):